sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and then select **Contacts**.
 1. Find the list you want to export and hover over the action menu.
 1. Click **Export**.
-   The contact list begins downloading and you will receive a notification email to the email address specified in Marketing Campaigns Notifications.
+   The contact list begins downloading, and you will receive a notification email to the email address specified in Marketing Campaigns Notifications.
 Go to your inbox to download the file.
 1. Once you download the file, navigate back to Automation.
 1. Select **Contacts**.
 1. To add the contacts, click **Upload Contacts**.